Natalia Nykiel: Regnum (2021-2022)

+Second international release and fourth studio album (2023-present)

+As an independent artist Natalia began to work on both English and Polish projects simultaneously.

+August 10, 2023 first English single Bye Bye was released followed shortly by Polish one called Delta on September 8th.
+Another song in English Do It Again was released October 19 for her 10-year artistry anniversary celebratory that also included few limited intimate shows.
+Natalia started to include more choreography and advanced staging for her TV performances during that time.
+On September 4, 2024 she released her second international project Atom that was preceded by singles Daylight, Fair Enough and We Girls.
+EP also included both English songs released last year and Power - English version of Demony Polish single from April that year.
+During the launch of the EP Natalia became face of both Spotify's Polish and Global EQUAL campaign becoming the first Pole to become a face for the Global playlist.

+Autumn 2024 she took part in Polish version of Dancing with the Stars placing 8th after highly criticized jury elimination.

+Her fourth Polish studio album is expected to arrive somewhere in 2025.

 Live

 Throughout the years, Natalia Nykiel has built for herself a position of one of the most wanted concert artists in Poland.
 She has performed at the biggest festivals: Audioriver Festival, Orange Warsaw Festival, Kraków Live Festival, Electronic Beats Festival in Köln.
 She appeared as a special guest with Thirty Seconds to Mars and sang on stage with Jared Leto.
 Her concert tour promoting the Discordia album was one of the most impressive concert productions of the recent years in Poland.
 The artist was also invited to Red Bull Stripped Sessions and performed on Saturday Night Live Poland.

 Collaborations

 Natalia accepted Disney’s proposal to perform the lead song in the animated movie “Moana”.

 Among brand partnerships she has cooperated with Yves Saint Laurent Beauty on the project YSL Beauty Music Talent Program.